BSU-Spatial-Data-in-R/assignment-6/README.md

-# assignment-4
+# assignment-6
 This is the third assignment of the semester for HES 597.

 ## Learning objectives for this assignment are:
-- Introduce common raster operations using `terra`
+- Build a database using filters, joins, and aggregation
-- Begin using functional programming for repetitive operations
+- Apply those tools to spatial and tabular data